 Ctrl+A in Word and other word processors

-In Microsoft Word and other word processor programs, pressing Ctrl+A selects all of the text in the document.
-If you're working with a document that has multiple pages, this keyboard shortcut selects all text on all pages.
+In Microsoft Word and other word processors, pressing Ctrl+A selects all of the text in the document.
+If you're working with a document with multiple pages, this keyboard shortcut selects all text on all pages.

 Using Ctrl+A in an Internet browser